 Four hours.
-Prerequisite: MAT2022 or its equivalent or permission of the instructor and HCA2125.
+Prerequisite: BUS 3320 or its equivalent or permission of the instructor and HCA 2125.
 Provides students with an understanding of healthcare quality management and performance improvement.
 Quality improvement philosophies, methodologies, tools, and techniques are introduced.
 Special attention is given to quality assessment, risk management, utilization management, outcomes assessment, and benchmarking, which are mechanisms used by health administrators to evaluate and improve healthcare services and patient safety.

-HCA 4960/1 HEALTHCARE ADMINISTRATION INTERNSHIP
+HCA 4960/4961 HEALTHCARE ADMINISTRATION INTERNSHIP

-Four hours.
-Prerequisite: senior standing; permission from the instructor; minimum 2.5 GPA.
+Two to four hours.
+Prerequisite: BUS 3960, senior standing; permission from the instructor; minimum 2.5 GPA.
 This course requires students to integrate and apply what they have learned in their coursework to real-world issues and to gain practical experience working within a healthcare organization (e.g. hospital, medical group, long-term care facility, insurance company, health department, etc.).